 Olabisi Ekong, from Nigeria, received a $1,500 Ruby Newhall Memorial Scholarship.
 Ekong is working on his master’s degree in Agricultural Economics.
 She sees a strong need in Nigeria to develop and increase the agricultural production, specifically among women.
 She plans to teach them about risks they may encounter and help them find funding to increase their farming operations to small businesses so they can make a profit to take care of their household.
 The Ruby Newhall Memorial Scholarship is awarded to a student from a foreign country, pursuing a degree in the United States or Canada.
 The field of study must be of a nature that it improves the quality of life for the community in their home country.

 Pilot International awarded 10 scholarships in the Kansas/Missouri District.

 The Pilot Club of Manhattan has adopted the service focus of helping parents and caregivers of those affected by autism.
-We work closely with the autism coordinator in the Manhattan School District to plan and implement an autism workshop each year.
-As the knowledge about autism and the treatments and learning methods evolve, we continually bring in a wide variety of presenters who educate and inspire parents and family as well as educators and other professionals.
+We are working on plans for a new program and hope to announce it in the near future.
+For 11 years we worked closely with the autism coordinator in the Manhattan School District to plan and implement an autism workshop each year.
+Due to increasing costs, we discontinued the workshop after the June 2016 event.

 In addition, we are involved in a number of community activities, from assisting the Emergency Shelter and Crisis Center to providing cookies for Red Cross Blood Drives.
 To learn more about our club’s activities, click here.